MicroEJ/AbstractionLayer-Linux/README.md

 )
 ```

-## VEE port configuration
+## VEE Port Configuration

-At build time, the |VEEPORT| configuration project will install the 3 following files into the ``project/microej/scripts/`` folder:
+At build time, the VEE port configuration project will install the 3 following files into the ``project/microej/scripts/`` folder:

 * ``set_project_env.sh``